SunnySuite/SunnyTutorials/contributions/Readme.txt

 List of User Functions

-1. user_hexacorr.jl
---> Transforms plot into non-orthogonal axis for a hexagonal cell
+1. user_hexacorr.jl [Contributed by Chaebin Kim, Seoul National University] --> Transforms plot into non-orthogonal axis for a hexagonal cell